What Is ESG?

-ESG, which stands for environmental, social, and governance, refers to non-financial criteria that investors use to determine whether companies are socially and environmentally responsible.
+ESG, which stands for environmental, social, and governance factors, refers to non-financial criteria that investors can use to determine whether companies are socially and environmentally responsible.

 There is, however, no universally shared set of ESG criteria used by all investors or financial firms to evaluate a company’s soundness or risk along these lines.
-Nonetheless, the following are some of the most common factors that investors consider when evaluating ESG standards.
+Rather, investors must learn which standards a certain fund or stock adheres to before choosing to invest.

 The environmental component of ESG criteria might include metrics on a company’s energy emissions, waste, and water usage.
 Investors may also focus on the risks and opportunities associated with the impacts of climate change on the company and its industry.